netdisco/cumulus-netdisco-demo/README.md

 # Caveats

 You will need to run the web frontend on your workstation.
+Obviously, this does not share configuration with the backend docker container running on oob-mgm-server.

 So far, SNMP::Info is not doing a good job with the Cumulus platform.
 This will not be hard to fix.